TablePress/TablePress/readme.txt

 == Upgrade Notice ==

-= 2.4.4 =
-This update is a stability and maintenance release.
-Updating is highly recommended.

-= 2.4 =
+= 3.0 =
-This update is a feature, stability, maintenance, and compatibility release.
-Updating is highly recommended.
+This update is a major feature, stability, maintenance, and compatibility release.
+Updating is highly recommended after reading the release announcement!